 Tip 4: Ensure you can surrender to it

-If you’re unlikely to allow yourself to rely completely on it, then it’s likely the wrong diary for you.
+If you’re unlikely to allow yourself to rely completely on it, then it’s likely the wrong planner for you.

 Tip 5: Commit to your choice

-One of the biggest mistakes I see successful women making when it comes to diaries is being unfaithful to it.
+One of the biggest mistakes I see successful women making when it comes to planners is being unfaithful to it.

 To quote Vivienne from Pretty Woman: ‘Big mistake… huge!’